SiteSupra/sitesupra-docs/cookbook/block.rst

 .. note::

-    This tutorial assumes that you've already read the section about Blocks and Editables.
+    This tutorial assumes that you've already read the section about :doc:`../docs/blocks_and_editables`.

 .. note::

-    This tutorial assumes that you've already created your sample CMS package.
+    This tutorial assumes that you've already created your sample :doc:`CMS Package <package>`.

 1. Create configuration for your block
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Create a class, that would represent your block configuration.
-It should extend abstract *BlockConfig* class.
+It should extend abstract ``BlockConfig`` class.

 .. code-block:: php
     :linenos: